coltmcnealy-lh/old-original-java-little-horse/README.md

 * Optional, Not Recommended: `pip`

 ### Building LittleHorse Java Code
-Running the script `./build.sh` should build LittleHorse, creating an all-in-one docker image tagged `little-horse-api:latest`.
+Running the script `./build/build.sh` should build LittleHorse, creating an all-in-one docker image tagged `little-horse-api:latest`.

-To simply build the Java binary (but not the docker image), run `gradle build` in the root of the repository.
-This will allow you to run an arbitrary class using the command `java -cp "./app/bin/main:./app/build/libs/app-all.jar" little.horse.SomeClass` from the root of the repository.
+To simply build the Java binary (but not the docker image), run `gradle fatJar` in the root of the repository.
+This will allow you to run an arbitrary class using the command `java -cp "./app/bin/main:./app/build/libs/app-all.jar" io.littlehorse.SomeClass` from the root of the repository.

 ### Installing `lhctl`
 LittleHorse comes with the `lhctl` python package, which provides an SDK/Interpreter for developing workflows and a CLI for managing and running workflows.
 In order to install `lhctl`, you must install python (I recommend doing so through [anaconda](https://docs.anaconda.com/anaconda/install/index.html)).